NEU-SNS/IoT-local/README.md

 # About
-This repository includes scripts to analyze local traffic of smart home IoT devices.
+This repository includes scripts to analyze local traffic of smart home IoT devices for our IMC23 paper.
+For more details about our paper: https://github.com/Android-Observatory/IoT-LAN

+To be updated soon!

 # Files